StreetScout

 Where is Bruce Rock?

-Bruce Rock is a suburb of Western Australia, Australia.
+Bruce Rock is a suburb of Western Australia, Australia, in the Bruce Rock local government area.

 What is the population of Bruce Rock?